mcmire/personal-content--writings/posts/ai-fact-or-fiction.md

 %%Technology has been steadily improving faster and faster, and%% According to this worldview, humanity is about to reach an inflection point in the history of technology where superintelligences will be abundant

-According to this worldview, humanity is on the cusp of a new age where, as soon as superintelligent AI becomes a reality, scientific and technological advancements will accelerate at an unprecedented hyperexponential rate. [^imminence] It is very likely, for instance, that the kinds of discoveries and inventions that took place over the last 100 years will happen in 10. [^acceleration]
+According to this worldview, humanity is on the cusp of a new age[^new-age] where, as soon as superintelligent AI becomes a reality, scientific and technological advancements will accelerate at an unprecedented hyperexponential rate.
+It is very likely, for instance, that the kinds of discoveries and inventions that took place over the last 100 years will happen in 10. [^hyperexponential]

 According to this worldview, the purpose of technology is to advance the human species.
 As a  baseline, that means giving a wider range of people access to a longer, wealthier, and happier life [^2], but some enthusiasts such as Elon Musk and Marc Andreesen also want to increase the survivability of the human race via the colonization of the moon, Mars, and beyond [^3].
 In fact, "effective accelerationists" believe that the only practical way for society to grow is through constant technological %%advancements%% leaps.